hashicorp-guides/vault-radar-demo/docs/station.md

 export HCP_RADAR_STATION_ID=<STATION_ID>
 ```

+You will also need to ensure you hae the proper environment variable set for authentication to git.
+You can use the following [docs](https://github.com/hashicorp-guides/vault-radar-demo/blob/main/docs/git.md#authentication) to set your git auth token

 Your HCP Project ID can also be found by selecting your project --> `Project Settings` --> `Project ID`.

 ## Running Station